 Since Deming's concepts came to America in the seventies, companies have searched for ways to increase quality and reduce costs.
 Surface intelligence and contact angle measurements present an untapped opportunity to do this.

-Too many organizations take the “quick fix” approach to resolving bonding and adhesion problems, exposing them to product failures and warranty costs.
+Too many organizations take the “quick fix” approach to resolve bonding and adhesion problems, exposing them to product failures and warranty costs.
 The better approach is to get root causes and implement permanent solutions.

 Take steps toward finding the root cause of adhesion and coating failure and download the eBook, "Usage of Water Contact Angle to Step Up Six Sigma in Cleanliness and Adhesion Functions," to learn more.